bspear8/TCCart/Project1/ProjectPlan.md

 ## 1 Introduction

 The purpose of the Average Sentence Length project is to create an application for Lauren and her students to help improve their writing skills.
 The application will calculate the average number of words per sentence within an essay.
 The students will have the opportunity to make adjustments to their essay and run the application again until they are satisfied with the results of their sentence lengths.
+We will use the Waterfall methodology to develop this application.

 ## 2 Process Description